ta4j/ta4j-wiki/Forecast-Projection-Models.md

 - indicators do not share the same underlying `BarSeries`;
 - primitive feature conversion overflows or a nonzero value underflows to zero;
 - too few analog neighbors or calibration scores remain after validation;
+- the calibration window cannot attain the requested finite-sample rank;
 - weighted numeric normalization cannot be represented by the owning `NumFactory`;
 - a positive conformal radius would widen a zero-dispersion base forecast.